shadowman-lab/shadowman.reports/roles/build_report_patch/README.md

 Role Variables / Configuration
 --------------

-Set patching results to patchresult variable.
+Must register yum results as patchingresult and dnf results as patchingresultdnf.
+Set Windows patching results to patchresult variable.
 Set var sendemailreport to false if not also sending the report via e-mail

 Dependencies
 ------------